 - Are there any countries that you’ve always wanted to travel through?

 Whatever your reasons turn out to be, use them to help decide where you end up going.
-For example, if you realise that you really want to learn Spanish, don’t book a flight to China.
+For example, if you realize that you really want to learn Spanish, don’t book a flight to China.

 Go to Spain or South America instead!